 Factors That Influence the Quality and Quantity of Your Bubble Hash

 A rule of thumb is that on average you will yield 5% of the weight of your trim in Bubble Hash.
 However, The quality and quantity you can expect from your trim or buds depend on multiple factors.

 The first important difference is of course if you use trim or buds.
 It is needless to say that buds will deliver more potent Bubble Hash.
 The buds contain more trichomes and more terpenes which will give a better taste and a stronger high.

 The second factor is whether you use dried trim or fresh trim.
 Fresh trim is more suitable for making Ice Hash because it will enhance flavor and will be less contaminated with small plant particles that come through the filters.

-The third factor is quality of your trim or buds.
-For example, an outdoor cultivation will produce fewer trichomes in comparison with an indoor cultivation that has grown in perfect conditions.
+The third factor is the quality of your trim or buds.
+For example, outdoor cultivation will produce fewer trichomes in comparison with indoor cultivation that has grown in perfect conditions.

 The fourth factor that will determine the quality and taste of your hash is the strain of choice.
 A strain can be Sativa, Indica or hybrid and have different highs and amounts of trichomes.
 This is often personal preference so make sure you try different strains to create the Bubble Hash that suits you best.

 Now you know how to make your own Bubble Hash it is time to get to work.
 Even though making your own Ice Hash is more time-consuming than just buying it you will definitely enjoy it more.
 Make sure to share this information and your own Bubble Hash creations using #theherbproject.